RenanEuzebio/htpk.app/README.md

-# HTP - Website-to-APK Builder
+# HTPK - Website-to-APK Builder

 A minimal, high-speed tool to convert any website into an Android APK.
 It runs a local web interface and a high-performance API backend from a single command.